paolo-frigilux/curso-odoo/notas-merc.md

 - La experiencia del ususario debe ser fluida.
 - Debe haber un elemento diferenciador.
 - El marco de trabajo de la etapa de diseño debe ser enfocada en el usuario.

+## Introducción

+> Introduction: Begin with an introduction that outlines the purpose of the presentation and provides an overview of the services you will be proposing.

+### Juntos se trabaja mejor -
+---
+> Market research: Next, present your market research findings, including information about the client's target audience, competitors, and industry trends.
+Use charts, graphs, and other visual aids to help illustrate your points.
+---
+> Proposed services: Outline the specific web services you are proposing, such as website design, development, and maintenance.
+Be sure to explain the benefits of each service and how they will help the client achieve their goals.
+---
+> Budget breakdown: Provide a detailed breakdown of the proposed budget, including costs for each service and any additional expenses.
+Use tables or charts to make the information easy to understand.
+---
+> Timeline: Present a timeline for the project, including key milestones and deadlines.
+This will help the client understand the scope of the project and what to expect in terms of timing.
+---
+> Case studies: If possible, include case studies or examples of similar projects you have completed in the past.
+This will help build credibility and demonstrate your expertise.
+---
+> Call to action: Finally, end with a call to action, encouraging the client to move forward with your proposed services.
+Provide contact information and be available to answer any questions they may have.